acend/kubernetes-basics-training/content/en/docs/10.0/configmap.md

 In this example, we want the file to be mounted as a volume in the container.
 We add the ConfigMap in the deployment as follows:

-Basically, the pod or in our case the deployment has to be edited with `kubectl edit deployment example-spring-boot --namespace <NAMESPACE>`:
+Basically, the Pod or in our case the deployment has to be edited with `kubectl edit deployment example-spring-boot --namespace <namespace>`:

 ```yaml
       - configMap: